jmlivingston/react-components-library/README.md

 ## Deploy Style Guide

-`npm run`
+`npm run publish-documentation`

 > Note: Defaults to GitHub Pages and assumes git is initialized with a GitHub repository.
-To remove, delete deploy-style-guide in package.json scripts and uninstall @storybook/storybook-deployer.
+To remove, delete publish-documentation in package.json scripts and uninstall @storybook/storybook-deployer.

 ---

 ## Configuration

-This project uses a basic [webpack](https://webpack.js.org) configuration for building, GitHub pages for publishing, and Storybook for developing, debugging and a creating the style guide.
+This project uses a basic [webpack](https://webpack.js.org) configuration for building, GitHub pages for publishing, and Storybook for developing, debugging and a creating the documentation.
 For build configuration, see the root level webpack.config.js.
 For Storybook, use the configuration under the .storybook folder.

 ---